filippo-falcone/ia-docker-template-generator/README.md

 ## ✨ Features

-- Interactive terminal prompts (choose frontend & backend)
+- Interactive terminal prompts with flexible options:
+  - Choose frontend-only, backend-only, or full-stack
-- Supports React, Angular, Vue, Node.js, Express, Laravel
+  - Wide selection of frontend frameworks: React, Vue, Angular with specific versions
+  - Wide selection of backend frameworks: Node.js, PHP, Python with specific implementations
+  - Integration with CSS frameworks like Bootstrap, Tailwind, and more
-- Uses OpenAI API for code and Dockerfile generation
+- Uses Hugging Face API for code and Dockerfile generation
 - Automatically creates project folders and files
 - Stylish, bilingual documentation (EN/IT)
 - Example outputs for quick reference